Emikael/angular-pdfviewer/README.md

 ## Usage

-Include `angular-pdfviewer.js` as JavaScript file, along with `pdf.js` and `pdf.compat.js`.
+Include `angular-pdfview.js` as JavaScript file, along with `pdf.js` and `pdf.compat.js`.

-Declare `angularPDFViewer` as dependency to your module.
+Declare `angularPDFView` as dependency to your module.

 You can now use the `pdfviewer` tag in your HTML source.